-You may not be a whisky connoisseur but don’t fear, here are some facts to make sure you never feel like a novice again.
+If you're not a whisky connoisseur don’t fear, here are some facts to make sure you never feel like a novice again.

 Put simply, you can drink whisky however you please.
 A whisky purist would recommend two cubes of ice or a dash of water.
 But it’s more important to drink it the way you enjoy it most.
 Be it neat or with ice, water, cola, Irn-Bru – it’s totally up to you.
 You can even drink it standing on one leg if you like.
 Just make sure you haven't had too many first.

 The principles for the distillation of whisky have changed little over the last 200 years.
 And despite technological advances, producing it is still a real art.
 Generations continue to pass on their skills, knowledge and wisdoms – one of which is, it can’t be rushed.
 Maturing helps give whisky its unique characteristics, flavour and colour, and the longer it matures for, often the better the quality.

 It all starts by soaking the barley grain, which turns its starch reserves into fermentable sugars to make alcohol.
 To halt the process, the grain is dried.
 If peat is used at this stage, a distinctive smoky character makes its way.

 The grains are then milled into a coarwn as grist, before being mixed with hot water in a mash tun to extract the sugars produced during the malting process.
 The end result is a sugary liquid called ‘wort’.